 5 Raise a Toast

-See on mapThe award-winning Sanctuary Vineyards lives on the Currituck mainland.
-Propose a toast to The Northern Outer Banks experience and snag a bottle to bring back home with you.
+See on mapThe award-winning Sanctuary Vineyards lives on The Northern Outer Banks' Mainland.
+Propose a toast to your Northern Outer Banks experience and snag a bottle to bring back home with you.
 If you’re wanting to stock up on even more to-go beverages, check out Northern Outer Banks Brewing Company, Corolla’s first microbrewery.
 The six-barrel brewery provides tours upon request and offers fun options such as a sour lemonade lager, honey oatmeal stout and blood orange hard seltzer.
+The newest brewery in Corolla is Whalehead Brewery, offering traditional craft beer styles and artisanal pizza.
+The Mainland of The Northern Outer Banks also features Buffalo City Distillery, a new farm-to-bottle distillery.

 6 Paddle and Plunge